 Testing technological intensity of products and services, and corporate operational processes (H1a), results of the analysis showed that in terms of proportions according to the sectoral approach, the services sector had the highest technological intensity of products and services, followed by the secondary then the primary sectors.
+This finding underscores the varying levels of technological advancement and innovation across sectors, with a pronounced emphasis on technology in the services sector.

 Second, knowledge management characteristics (knowledge management strategy, projects, and impediments) were in focus.

-Testing knowledge management strategy in the sectoral approach (H1b), the findings indicated that there is no variation in the degree of knowledge management strategy integration by sectors and that the vast majority of firms (around 65-68%) did not have a knowledge management strategy.
+Testing knowledge management strategy in the sectoral approach (H1b), the findings indicated that there is no variation in the degree of knowledge management strategy integration by sectors.
+A significant majority of firms (approx. 68%), regardless of sector, do not possess a formal knowledge management strategy, suggesting a widespread underutilisation of knowledge management practices in business strategies.
 Regarding knowledge management project-related potential differences by sectors (H1c), the degree of knowledge management projects are implemented in the tertiary sector to a greater extent than to the other sectors.
-However, only 35% of firms had knowledge management projects in place.
+However, it is noteworthy that only a minority of firms (approx. 35%) have active knowledge management projects, indicating a gap in the adoption of these practices across all sectors.

-Analysing different impediments of knowledge management implementations (H1d), there was no significant sectoral difference found.
+The analysis of various impediments to knowledge management implementation (H1d), revealed no significant differences across sectors.
+This suggests that the challenges in implementing knowledge management are universally experienced, regardless of the sector's technological intensity or nature.